AdithyaP7/QuantStream/README.md

 # QuantStream

 **QuantStream** is a real-time stock market analytics system that empowers everyday traders by delivering advanced insights through enhanced data streaming, processing, storage, and analytics.
-This system integrates Kafka, Snowflake, and Alpha Vantage API to create a robust, scalable, and interactive trading experience.
+This system integrates Kafka, Snowflake, and ThetaData API to create a robust, scalable, and interactive trading experience.

 ---